-If you choose not to take part, we will use the information from birth records to understand who does and doesn't take part.
+If you choose not to take part, we will use information from maternity records to understand who does and doesn't take part.
+This information will only be accessed using a safe setting hosted by the Health and Social Care Business Services Organisation (BSO) and the data will not contain your name and address.